vincmazet/bip/_sources/labs/lab5.md

 * Observe visually the effect of the parameter (size of the mean filter or regularization parameter) on the result, especially for extreme values.

 * Use `skimage.metrics.mean_squared_error`
-  to calculate the mean square error (MSE, in French EQM for _erreur quadratique moyenne_) of the denoised image to have a quantitative measure of the denoising quality.
+  to calculate the mean squared error (MSE, in French EQM for _erreur quadratique moyenne_) of the denoised image to have a quantitative measure of the denoising quality.

 * Represent the evolution of the MSE according to the parameter, and comment on the result: